KankakeeCommunityCollege/recover-newsroom/_posts/2022-04-12-registration-open-for-summer-and-fall-2022-classes.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-Registration is under way for Kankakee Community College’s summer term and fall semester courses.
+Registration is underway for Kankakee Community College’s summer term and fall semester courses.

 The college has returned to mostly in-person learning, while continuing to offer some classes online and in a “hybrid” format.
 Hybrid courses are partially in-person and partially online.
 In-person courses are held at KCC’s Riverfront campus in Kankakee, Manufacturing and Industrial Technology Center in Kankakee, and the South Extension Center in Watseka.